 There is a means for enforcing commitments made by registrants in their applications and referenced in the registration certificates by the program.

+The SS&D evaluation program routinely evaluates the root causes of defects and incidents involving SS&D evaluations and takes appropriate actions, including modifications of SS&D sheets and notification of NRC, Agreement States, and others, as appropriate.

-Satisfactory, But Needs Improvement
+2. Satisfactory, But Needs Improvement

+Some reviewers do not have the proper qualifications and training.

 Review indicates that some SS&D evaluations do not fully address important health and safety concerns or indicates repeated examples of problems with respect to thoroughness, completeness, consistency, clarity, technical quality, adherence to existing guidance in product evaluations, and addressing the integrity of the products.

 Not all registrations clearly summarize the product evaluation and not all provide license reviewers with adequate information in order to license possession and use of the product.